Tackling Gut Issues in Athletes

-Gut Feeling: Possible Causes
+Athlete Gut Trouble: Possible Causes

 Exercise affects how your gut works.
 It changes its absorption and motility, as well as gut barrier function.
 But, it is not one size fits all.
 There are might big differences in how your GI system reacts to exercise compared with your training buddy.
 What works for one person will not necessarily work for the next person.

 You need good blood circulation in your gut, or splanchnic perfusion, to optimally absorb nutrients.
 During exercise, your body sends more blood to tissues that need it most- like your muscles, skin, heart and lungs- and less to your GI system.
 For some people, the effects are mild.
 For others, gut blood circulation is greatly reduced when they are exercising, especially during intense exercise.
 Such blood perfusion changes are linked to symptoms like nausea, vomiting, abdominal pain, and diarrhea.